Combined oral contraceptive pill- first prescription

 Shortened hormone-free interval - 4-day instead of 7-day HFI between packs.

-Women should be advised that while tailored regimes are out with the manufacturer’s licence, they are supported by the FSRH.
+Women should be advised that while tailored regimes are outside of the manufacturer’s licence, they are supported by the FSRH.

 Missed pill advice